Advising summarizes a few separate strains of academic activity in Populi:

 - Manage advisors: Academic Admins and Registrars can use this option to add or remove advisors for all the students shown in the report or only those who've been selected.
 See "Step 1" in this article for details.

-- Email students: This lets you email all the students returned by your filter or only those you've selected.
+- Email/Text students: This lets you email or text all the students returned by your filter or only those you've selected.

-- Export XLS: Likewise, this lets you export a spreadsheet of all the students returned by your filter or only those you've selected.
+- Export XLS/CSV: Likewise, this lets you export a spreadsheet/database of all the students returned by your filter or only those you've selected.

-The individual student advising view shows you his transcript and academic flags.
+The individual student advising view shows you her transcript, term progress report, account locks, and academic flags.

-The transcript is much like the transcript presented in the Profile > Student tab, but with a few more options:
+Overview gives you a transcript much like the one presented in Profile > Student, but with a few more options:

 - The course abbreviation links to the course catalog.

-- The course name links to the student course summary, which gives you details about his grades and attendance for that course.
+- The course name links to the student course summary, which gives you details about her grades and attendance for that course.

-- Click the attendance percentage to see a chart of his own attendance compared with the standard deviation for other students' attendance in that course.
+- Click the attendance percentage to see a chart of her own attendance compared with the standard deviation for other students' attendance in that course.

-- Likewise, click the grade to see a chart of his assignment grades compared with the standard deviation for other students' grades in that course.
+- Likewise, click the grade to see a chart of her assignment grades compared with the standard deviation for other students' grades in that course.

 In the above image...

-- The selector is set to show all flags; you can also set this to see only active flags.
+- The selector is set to show active flags; you can also set this to see only all flags (which includes resolved flags, which are part of the student's academic history).

-- The red flag was triggered by the flag thresholds established in Advising > Settings.
-John's performance in LIT201 is worrisome.
+- The red flag was manually-added by Gemma Frye.
+Flags can also be added when triggered by the thresholds in Advising > Settings.
+Sara's performance in WRI301 is worrisome.

 If a flag was manually-added:

-- John's advisor, as well as any Academic Admin or Registrar, can click Mark resolved on any active red or yellow flag.
+- The advisor, as well as any Academic Admin or Registrar, can click Mark resolved on any active red or yellow flag.

 - Likewise, they can also edit any active flag.
 They can change the flag color and the reason given for the flag.